miguelnietoa/miguelnietoa/README.md

 - 🔭 I’m currently working on web projects and Data Science
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently learning Ruby, Rails and RSpec
 <!--
 - 😄 I just finished a Machine Learning course!
 - 👯 I’m looking to collaborate on ...